pauleveritt/pauleveritt.github.io/src/productive/about.rst

 When delivered in person, each task in a section will be demonstrated first by the instructor.
-Later, we might bridge that gap for self-paced by including a screencast for each
+Later, we might bridge that gap for self-paced by including a screencast for each section task.